-Saudi Arabia Has Already Beheaded Over 200 People This Year.
+Saudi Arabia Beheaded Over 300 People Last Year.
 Some For ‘Crimes’ That Are Just Fine In The U.S.

 Saudi Arabia has once again made headlines for handing out gruesome, and very public, punishments in record numbers.
-The kingdom has already executed over 200 people this year, exceeding its modern-day execution record of 192, set back in 1995.
+The kingdom executed over 300 people last year, exceeding its modern-day execution record of 192, set back in 1995.

 According to Vocativ, there are at least 16 “crimes” which can result in a death sentence in Saudi Arabia.
 More than a third of those crimes wouldn’t even get you jail time in the U.S. On that list: apostasy, sorcery, witchcraft, and adultery.
 Approximately half of those executed so far this year were convicted of non-violent drug crimes, according to Human Rights Watch.
 Only 57 were Saudi citizens.